-Onalaska Lions Club names Yard of the Week
+Onalaska Lions Club names yard of the week

-The Onalaska Lions Club has named the yard of Steve and Kelly Thompson, 675 Custer Court, as the Onalaska Club Yard of the Week.
+The Onalaska Lions Club has named the yard of Jim and JoAnn Wickizer, 1024 Oak Avenue N,as the Onalaska Club Yard of the Week.
 The Lions will donate $25 in the name of the award recipient to the Wisconsin Lions Foundation.

 The Lions Club members rely on nominations, so if you know of a yard you would like to nominate, please send a letter with the name and address of the residents to: Onalaska Lions, P.O.
 Box 212, Onalaska, WI 54650, or visit the Lions website (e-clubhouse.org/sites/onalaskawi).